-Nabors has been commissioned by the Cincinnati Symphony Orchestra, Atlanta Symphony Orchestra, ROCO Chamber Orchestra and has worked with the Detroit Symphony Orchestra.
+Nabors' music has been performed by the Cincinnati Symphony Orchestra, Atlanta Symphony Orchestra, Nashville Symphony Orchestra, Detroit Symphony Orchestra, and ROCO Chamber Orchestra.
 His music has been performed at many events across the US, including the Texas Music Educators Association Conference (TMEA), the Midwest Composers Symposium, and the International Double Reed Society Conference (IDRS).
-He has also been performed by artists such as the Detroit Chamber Winds & Strings and the Atlanta Chamber Players.
+He has also been performed by artists such as the Atlanta Chamber Players, Dallas's Voices of Change, Boston Musica Viva and the Detroit Chamber Winds & Strings.
 His work has been featured in masterclasses with composers such as William Bolcom, John Harbison, and Lowell Liebermann.

 With an eclectic musical palate and crafty compositional technique to match, Nabors’ music draws from combinations of Jazz Funk, R&B, and Gospel with the modern flair of contemporary classical music.
 This interesting blend of sound worlds is one that continues to craft his unique musical voice.